Kapesteon/Container37/README.md

       docker run -d -p 5900:5900 -e VNC_RESOLUTION=1920x1080 [YourImageName]:latest

 You can always choose to change any environnement to your liking by editing the dockerfile associated.
-Beware, you will need to build once again the dockerfile before running it.
+Beware, you will need to build once again the docker-compose or the dockerfile before running it.

 ## Security